QTB-HHU/ppp-modelbase/README.md

 # pppmodel

-pppmodel is a reimplementation of a model orginally proposed by McIntyre et al. (1989) describing a F-type non-oxidative pentose phosphate pathway in erythrocytes.
+pppmodel is a reimplementation of a model orginally proposed by McIntyre et al. (1989) describing the F-type non-oxidative pentose phosphate pathway in erythrocytes.
 Later this model was adapted by Berthon et al. (1993) for the in silico replication of NMR studies.

 Install with pip install -e .